 There’s nothing like the smell of gingerbread cookies baking that will bring the holidays to your home.
 This gingerbread cookie recipe will do just that!
 The warm spices will keep you coming back for more.
 My favorite is the gingerbread cookies with apple cider cream cheese frosting!
 This recipe can be made three days in advance so you will always be able to have cookies on hand!
-This recipe will also make you a hit at your cookie exchange!
-This has become a favorite of our family!
+This recipe will also make you a hit at your cookie exchange.

 The flour and spices for the gingerbread cookie recipe

 The first step is to combine all the dry ingredients.
 The flour, baking soda, sea salt, ginger, cinnamon, cloves, and allspice.
 It may seem like there is a lot of ginger but in the end, you will find that it is just the right amount.
 Sifting the dry ingredients will help in avoiding pockets of flour.

 Butter, molasses, and the rest of the ingredients